RoskiDeluge/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+The DOM is an API that acts as a bridge between a developer's content and the browser.

 2. What is an event?

+An event is any action a user takes while using a browser.

 3. What is an event listener?

+An event listener is a method accessible via the DOM that allows the developer to "listen" to the events a user takes.

 4. Why would we convert a NodeList into an Array?

+It's important to convert a NodeList into an Array in order to be able to iterate over it with array methods such as .forEach and .map.

 5. What is a component?

+A component is a re-usable/modular piece of code that allows us to efficiently build larger/more complex sections of a site or app by combining HTML, CSS, and JS.

 ### Git Set up